Caring For Your Furniture

 - To clean up spills, use a cloth or sponge dampened (not too wet!) with a solution of water and natural soap or gentle soap.

-Don’t worry about cleaning teak too often – frequent cleaning with a natural soap solution will gradually cause it to build up a protective layer, allowing it to become even more stain repellent.
+Don’t worry about cleaning your teak wood too often.
+Frequent cleaning with a natural soap solution will gradually cause it to build up a protective layer, allowing it to become even more stain-repellent.

 Preventive treatment

 If you’re worried about stains, consider adding a protective layer of varnish to your teak purchases.
-At Soul & Tables, we offer a on-site complimentary water-based topcoat which seals the pores of the timber, forming a natural protection between the wood and other substances.
+At Soul & Tables, we offer an on-site complimentary water-based topcoat that seals the pores of the timber, forming a natural protection between the wood and other substances.
 Take note that this treatment may result in a slightly darker finish on your furniture pieces.

 Regardless, spills should be removed as quickly as possible.
 Even with this preventative treatment, if any liquid or substance is left to penetrate the wood, your furniture may still suffer a stain.